 The Glorious History of Twickenham Stadium:

-1918 – Rugby, amongst most other things, was interrupted with the break out of WWI.
-Seven of the 1913/14 squad lost their lives in the war.
-The stadium, however, survived – it went back to its agricultural roots as an area to graze cattle, sheep and horses.
+1918 – The rugby, along with everything else, was interrupted by the start of WWI.
+Seven of the 1913/1914 England rugby squad lost their lives in the war.
+The stadium however survived – going back to its agricultural roots during the war as a grazing area for horses and livestock.

-1920 – The two existing stands were enlarged and a third was added to the Stadium – taking capacity up to 43,000.
-The extra support for the English fans seemed to do the trick, as they dominated the 5 Nations all through the ‘20’s.
+1920 – The war is over, and the two existing stands were expanded and a third being built, taking Twickenham Stadiums capacity from 20,000 to 43,000.
+The extra space for the English fans seemed to boost the English national team’s morale as they dominate the 5 nations (Six Nations) tournament throughout the 1920’s.

-1927 – radio history was made.
-The first ever rugby match was broadcast live on BBC Radio from inside the stadium.
+1927 – Radio history was made with the first ever live rugby broadcast on BBC radio from within Twickenham stadium.